 LIIT training is less threatening for injuries and more accessible for beginners in training.

-Basically – to understand it better – if your HIT training requires a dynamic sprint that will eventually lead to jogging, LIIT training suggests a milder but more dynamic jogging that will result in dynamic walking.
+Basically – to understand it better – if your HIIT training requires a dynamic sprint that will eventually lead to jogging, LIIT training suggests a milder but more dynamic jogging that will result in dynamic walking.

 How it works:

 It is a mild form of training also promoting (though at a slower pace) the body fat loss.